 Corporations face a volatile, uncertain, complex and ambiguous (VUCA) environment.
 The established antidote is risk management.
 But this is not enough; the main driver is actually people.
+Are you a disruption-fit leader?
 Is your team ready to face a volatile world?
 Will it resist the pressure?
 Is your team ready to integrate the new generation of talents?

 In that model, the maturity of the team plays a crucial role, and this is what we measure.
 The teams with highest scores are teams who are ready to work in a system close to self-management or holacracy.
 Not only this approach favours innovation and early identification of issues, it is very much valued by the younger generation of talents.